fc0l/celebrityRecognition/README.md

-##Frontend celebrity recognition
+## Frontend celebrity recognition

-This is a practice project built with React and API (clarifay) is only Frontend, the rest of the project is available at:
+This is a practice project built with React and API (clarifay)

+The rest of the project will be available soon